 - Buyers Guide – Key Considerations

-- Product Round-up and Reviews – Guitar Volume Pedals
+- Product Roundup – Best Guitar Volume Pedals Reviews

 - So, Which Should I Buy?

-One the most overlooked, underrated but useful guitar pedals, the volume pedals attenuate your signal so that it’s reduced and has the flexibility to be increased again.
-They allow you to adjust how loud or quiet your guitar signal is, via a foot-lever or ‘rocker.’
+As we mentioned in the intro, this is one the most useful guitar pedals you can get, and basically lets you adjust how loud or quiet your guitar signal is, via a foot-lever.
 It does this without affecting the signal from your guitar, and it can be done at any point in your signal chain.
-They’re an essential part of a dynamic performance, as they give you the control over specific levels of your instrument at particular times.

 Buyers Guide – Key Considerations

 So what should you look for?
 Let’s take a look.